European Journal of Neuroscience

 Good reasons to publish in EJN

 - Publishing is free and color figures appear in the online edition free of charge

 - EJN reaches a very wide audience and its readership continues to grow

 - EJN is the Journal of FENS

-- EJN is free online to all the members of FENS societies as well as all the members of the SfN
+- EJN is free to all the members of FENS societies and SfN

 The Editorial Office of EJN can be contacted at email@example.com; Dr. Sophie Gavarini, Tel: 41 (44) 635 5990; Fax: 41 (44) 635 5708.

 EJN is an international journal that publishes original research articles and reviews in the broad fields of developmental, molecular, cellular, systems, behavioral, and cognitive neurosciences.
 EJN aims to advance our understanding of organization and function of the nervous system in health and disease, thereby improving the diagnosis and treatment of neuropsychiatric and neurodegenerative disorders.
 Manuscripts submitted to EJN should describe novel results generated by experiments that were guided by clearly defined aims or hypotheses.
 Highly specialized articles with little scientific evidence, which provide only limited new insight into the organization and function of the nervous system, or insight that is too specialized for a generalist neuroscience journal may be considered outside the scope of EJN.
 EJN does not publish case reports.

 EJN is a member of the Neuroscience Peer Review Consortium (NPRC), an alliance of neuroscience journals that have agreed to share manuscript reviews at the author’s request.
 The NPRC system allows fast-track reviewing of articles submitted together with prior reviews and appropriate revisions.
 EJN encourages authors of manuscripts that are of good quality but were rejected because of low priority rating to make use of this track when submitting to EJN.
 For more information, please visit http://bit.ly/KUhieM